davified/refactoring-exercise/lesson-plan.md

 ### outline
 - Why do we need clean code?
 (A: change and complexity)
-- What does clean code look like?
+- What does bad code / clean code look like?
 - How do we clean up code in an existing data science / ml codebase? (exercise in refactoring titanic notebook)
+    - go through refactoring process below
 - How do we write clean code in a new project?

 ### Refactoring process (for an existing notebook)